gops75/dLclass/s4/GOPINATH_BATCH_2_ASSIGNMENT4A.md

 In the second attempt, I used 5 x 5 filter instead of the earlier 3 x 3 filters but kept the number of filters as the same i.e., 32 filters of size 5 x 5.

 Another major difference is that I used a MaxPooling layer to reduce the image size in the 3rd layer from 22 x 22 x 20(channels) to a size of 11 x 11 x 20(channels) using the 2 x 2 pooling matrix with a stride of 2.
 This considerably reduced the number of model parameters.

+The code for the same is submitted in the github account, the link to which is [Attempt 2 - 99.05% Validation Accuracy](https://github.com/gops75/dLclass/blob/master/s4/inkersDL_p1r2_1stDNN.ipynb) and the model definition part is given below:

 ```
 from keras.layers import Activation